Table of Contents

 • 3.
 Virtual Private Network (VPN)

-Another major perk that many people don’t realize – you’ll get discounts on flights and products because they can’t track your cookies or IP address!
+Another major perk that many people don’t realize – you can get cheaper flights and products because they can’t track your cookies or IP address!
 You’re welcome.

 vpn